-Flow about a stagnation point adds two important physical effects to the previous planar problems; flow normal {and} tangent to a boundary, and equation nonlinearities parameterised by the Reynolds number $\Re$.

-We can use symmetry to reduce the two dimensional problem to a single third order nonlinear differential equation for the wall-normal velocity $u$ in the wall-normal co-ordinate $x$.
-Adding a finite volume penalization boundary, we now solve for the penalized normal velocity $u$,
+Flow about a stagnation point adds two important physical effects; flow normal {and} tangent to a boundary, and equation nonlinearities parameterised by the Reynolds number $\Re$.
+We can use symmetry to reduce the problem to a single third order nonlinear differential equation for the wall-normal velocity $u$ in the wall-normal coordinate $x$.
+Adding a finite volume penalisation boundary, we now solve for the penalised normal velocity $u$,

-We cannot extend our volume penalized region indefinitely, due to the linear pressure driven flow in this region, which causes the velocity at $x=0$ to increase as the true boundary is moved further away.
+We cannot extend our volume penalised region indefinitely, due to the linear pressure driven flow in this region, which causes the velocity at $x=0$ to increase as the true boundary is moved further away.
 We instead enforce no slip boundary conditions on $u$ and $u'$ at the non-dimensional location $x=-1$.
-To compare with the true profile, we replace the damping term with no-slip conditions applied at $x=0$.
-We solve the system numerically using Dedalus \cref{sec:unsteady-cylinder} \cite{BurnsDedalusFlexibleframework2016}.
+The true profile replaces damping with no-slip conditions applied at $x=0$.
+We solve the system numerically using Dedalus \cite{BurnsDedalusFlexibleFramework2020}.

 This simple system reproduces the distinction between normal and tangential velocity errors noted in \cref{sec:asymptotics}.
-Specifically, the combination of zero velocity at the boundary and the incompressibility constraint implies zero {gradient} in the normal velocity at the boundary -- the normal velocity is parabolic near the boundary \cref{fig:poiseuille-stagnation-diagram} ($b$), ($d$).
+The combination of no-slip boundaries and incompressibility imply zero {gradient} in the normal velocity at the boundary \cref{fig:poiseuille-stagnation-diagram} ($b$), ($d$).
 Hence the normal velocity is always $\O(\eps^2)$ in the boundary region, whereas the tangential velocity can be $\O(\eps)$.